AnselmPowell/ShapeMatchGame/Memory Bank/gameMechanicsAndPhysics.md

    - Portals create shortcuts across the board
    - Their one-time use creates strategic decisions about which box to teleport
    - Can help reach isolated areas or create match opportunities
+   - Vertical and horizontal entry points provide multiple ways to use portals

 ## Core Physics System